jfr609/architecture-refactoring-helper/README.md

 # Architecture Refactoring Helper

-The Architecture Refactoring Helper is an application which aims to help find suitable approaches based on input configurations for migrating to microservices architecture.
-Likewise, appropriate patterns and best practices for microservice architectures can be recommended based on input configurations.
+The Architecture Refactoring Helper is an application which helps to find migration approaches based on a quality analysis.
+As well, Microservice patterns and best practices are recommended based on the analysis.

 ## Running the application in Docker